metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana-smart-contract.md

 [image_5]

-Generally in Solana, any accounts that involve in the modification, are passed from the client side.
+Generally in Solana, any accounts that involve in the modification of state, are passed from the client side.
 This is done for parallel execution of programs.
 Refer [this](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192) article from Anatoly Yakovenko

 In Solana it is recommended to derive the account addresses using Program Derived Addresses (PDA).
 They are a deterministically generated address based on the program ID